 Specializing in chamber music, Natalie was a fellowship wind quintet member of Wavelength Winds and the Fred Fox Wind Quintet.
 In her tenure, she toured China for a month, created a classical music video in collaboration with Avant Projekts, recorded two albums, and was integral in securing a $20 million donation to the Fred Fox School of Music.

-Natalie Groom earns her D.M.A. at the University of Maryland (graduating 2020), M.B.A. and M.M. at the University of Arizona, and B.M. at Kent State University where she studied with Robert DiLutis, Jerry Kirkbride, Dennis Nygren, Amitai Vardi, Jackie Glazier, and Joseph Minocchi.
+Natalie Groom earned her D.M.A. at the University of Maryland, M.B.A. and M.M. at the University of Arizona, and B.M. at Kent State University where she studied with Robert DiLutis, Jerry Kirkbride, Dennis Nygren, Amitai Vardi, Jackie Glazier, and Joseph Minocchi.

 Photo by Will Starks

 Natalie was awarded a residency at Collington Retirement Community in Bowie, Maryland.
 As their artist-in-residence, she will perform frequently in addition to coordinating concerts, bringing in guest lecturers, and leading educational seminars.

 Now in its third year, this program has been featured by The Today Show and ABC.
 This residency is made possible by a partnership between the University of Maryland School of Music and Collington, A Kendal Affiliate.
 To learn more about the community visit www.collington.kendal.org

 In their first ever music video collaboration, Classically Dope has just released the official music video accompanying the single release of "My Pih-Poh."
 My Pih-Poh (my people) is available for download and streaming on all digital platforms.
 Watch the video here!